 Cook was also active in the institutional life of the college.
 As Department Head of HPSS (1996, 2000-04) he presided over the introduction of the HPSS concentration and double-dutied as concentration coordinator.

 His scholarly interests include British and imperial history, the history of gender and sexuality, the history of modern warfare, capitalism, communism, and fascism and Indian history.
 He has published two books: Imperial Affinities (Sage, 1993) about parallels and intersections between late Victorian Ireland and India and Colonial Encounters in the Age of High Imperialism (HarperCollins, 1996) which dealt primarily with the Belgian Congo, British India, and American Hawaii, European diasporas, exploitation of the colonized, and women and empire.
 He has also written on the Indian Civil Service and about works on Post-Colonialism.
 Scott is also an avid observer of the US as an imperial power.
 He has written an academic novel, Crash Course, which he hopes will translate into print someday.
-He is slogging away at some sort of bookish treatment of Sir Roger Casement (1864-1916), imperial official, Irish nationalist and gay man.

 - Scott Cook

 - MA, Rutgers University